franklinqin0/blog/docs/blog/you_and_your_research.md

 (End of the formal part of the talk.)

-## DISCUSSION - QUESTIONS AND ANSWERS
+## Discussion - Questions & Answers

 A. G. Chynoweth: Well that was 50 minutes of concentrated wisdom and observations accumulated over a fantastic career; I lost track of all the observations that were striking home.
 Some of them are very very timely.
 One was the plea for more computer capacity; I was hearing nothing but that this morning from several people, over and over again.
 So that was right on the mark today even though here we are 20 - 30 years after when you were making similar remarks, Dick.
 I can think of all sorts of lessons that all of us can draw from your talk.
 And for one, as I walk around the halls in the future I hope I won't see as many closed doors in Bellcore.
 That was one observation I thought was very intriguing.